aleph2c/miros/docs/_sources/cellular_automata.rst.txt

     :target: _static/rule_30_basic_design.pdf
     :align: center

-The ``TwoDCellularAutomata`` object will be responsible for applying the rules to our graphing paper, and for setting it into its initial condition (the black square in the middle of the top line).
+The ``OneDCellularAutomata`` object will be responsible for applying the rules to our graphing paper, and for setting it into its initial condition (the black square in the middle of the top line).

-To do this ``TwoDCellularAutomata`` will provide a two-dimensional array, Z, containing color codes, to be used by our Canvas to draw things.
-It also builds a lot of ``Rule30`` and ``Wall`` state machines and links them to other machines so that they can read the ``left.color`` and ``right.color`` attributes of their adjacent cells.  ``TwoDCellularAutomata`` needs to set up some initial conditions; how the machines are started on the first line of our graphing paper.
-The ``Rule30`` state machines respond to ``Next`` events, which cause them to react and change if they need to change, so the ``TwoDCellularAutomata`` will need to dispatch this event into all of the ``Rule30`` objects to make a new line as the automata propagate downward.
+To do this ``OneDCellularAutomata`` will provide a two-dimensional array, Z, containing color codes, to be used by our Canvas to draw things.
+It also builds a lot of ``Rule30`` and ``Wall`` state machines and links them to other machines so that they can read the ``left.color`` and ``right.color`` attributes of their adjacent cells.  ``OneDCellularAutomata`` needs to set up some initial conditions; how the machines are started on the first line of our graphing paper.
+The ``Rule30`` state machines respond to ``Next`` events, which cause them to react and change if they need to change, so the ``OneDCellularAutomata`` will need to dispatch this event into all of the ``Rule30`` objects to make a new line as the automata propagate downward.

-To make the ``TwoDCellularAutomata`` object generic, we will feed it its automata rule and wall rules as classes.
+To make the ``OneDCellularAutomata`` object generic, we will feed it its automata rule and wall rules as classes.
 To make the wall behaviour parameterizable, I'll add some new wall rule classes that hold the left and right colors in their class attributes: